Improved accuracy. Less uncertainty. Better science.

 Visit your Ancestry Composition report to see your updated results.

-At this time, this update is only available to customers on the most recent version (Version 5) of our genotyping platform.
+This update is only available to customers on our genotyping platform’s most recent version (Version 5).
 You can check which version you are on near the bottom of the “Personal Information” section of your profile settings page.